hosseinbahak/hosseinbahak/README.md

 - 🤔 I’m looking for help with ...
 -->
 - 🌱 I’m currently studying computer engineering
-- ⚡ working on AI, ML algorhitms and some web frameworks are my favorites
+- ⚡ working on AI, ML algorhitms and django web framework is my favorites
-- 📫 I can get your messages on [linkdin](https://www.linkedin.com/in/hosseinbahak/) and my Gmail
+- 📫 I can get your messages on [linkdin](https://www.linkedin.com/in/hosseinbahak/) and also my Gmail